 That sensational feeling of safety you get when you feel clean is incomparable.
 Don't you agree?
 In the last few centuries, concerns over hygiene continue to command our attention.
-Indeed, pocket-sized glass bottles of hand sanitizer will make treasured gifts.
+Indeed, pocket-sized glass bottles of hand sanitiser will make treasured gifts.
 They cleanse your hands from contamination at any time and anywhere.

 Glass bottles can appear in many shapes that look so attractive.
-The glints of light on the glass surface contributes to that beauty.
+The glints of light on the glass surface contribute to that beauty.
 In all, glass containers are often stunning pieces of art.
 Glass also looks crisp and clean.
 Again, the transparency of glass reveals its contents for a quick assessment.

 Small bottles of glass material can also serve as multifunctional storage vessels.
-They are often strong, and do not crack while carrying them around.
+They are often strong and do not crack while carrying them around.
 This makes them quite useful for storing other items.

 The possible leaching of plastic is another big concern.
 This can occur when used to store reactive substances.
 Plastic may react with its contents over time to produce harmful substances.
 Thus, it can contaminate its contents.
 Too bad that alcohol affects plastics in this way.
 Plastic can also break down and leak following its prolonged usage.
 But glass is one of the most non-reactive, anti-rust, and contamination-proof materials around.